How a Title IX Attorney Protects Your Rights in an Assault, Harassment or Discrimination Defense

 What can I expect in a Title IX or discrimination process?

 If you have been accused of violating Title IX, you are likely wondering what to expect in the process.
-Each University handles their investigations differently however; you can generally expect to be:
+Each education program handles their investigations sexual violence or sex-based discrimination investigations differently; however, you can generally expect to be:

 - Called for an interview (where you can have an advisor or lawyer present),